That’s what we all really want, isn’t it? Someone who sees us.

 Start by writing to a person, from a person.
 Address your letters or emails with a name.
 (Remember, they’re not your “friend”, right?)

 Write about your donor.
 Talk about what she’s done and what he can do when he supports your organization.
 Imagine you’re at a party.
-Do you want to be stuck next the person talking about themselves all night?
+Do you want to be stuck next to the person talking about themselves all night?
 Yeah, don’t let your organization be that person.
 No one is that into you.

 Talk the way your donors do; don’t use jargon or generic phrases like “make a difference”.
 Think about how your donor would describe what you do.
 Want to show off your flowery prose?
 Save it for your novel.
 Want to show off your impressive vocabulary?
 Save it for your grandma.
-Write simply, clearly and emotionally.
+Write simply, clearly, and emotionally.

 You might not know everything, but you absolutely know some things.
 Find a way to use those things.
 What programs have they supported in the past?
 Where do they live?
 How long have they been giving?
 Back to our party: you’d use that information to start a conversation, right?